openresty/lua-nginx-module/README.markdown

 	* mysql: create database 'ngx_test', grant all privileges to user 'ngx_test', password is 'ngx_test'
 	* memcached

-These module's adding order is IMPORTANT!
-For filter modules's position in filtering chain affects a lot.
-The correct configure adding order is:
+The adding order of these modules is important as the position of any filter module in the filtering chain determines the final output.
+The correct adding order during configuration is:

 1. ngx_devel_kit
 1. set-misc-nginx-module